 Coincidence?
 Maybe!
 Is it worth trying?
 I would say so!

-Postpartum indications- During pregnancy, our bodies release a hormone called “relaxin” which is meant to soften the pelvis for delivery.
+During pregnancy, our bodies release a hormone called “relaxin” which is meant to soften the pelvis for delivery.
 This is obviously fantastic except this joint softening hormone also softens ALL of our joints and can cause a lot of aches and pains, especially if you are active or on your feet a lot with kids or at work.
-At one point in my postpartum recovery, my knee and hip joints were so achy that I could barely get up and down off the floor with my kids.
-Since taking Collagen Protein, my joints have not bothered me at all.
+Since taking Collagen Protein, I have had a drastic reduction in sever pain in my joints.

 4. May boost muscle mass and weight loss